NeroReflex/Gishiki/README.md

 ## Requirements
-Everything you need is a running (apache or nginx) webserver, php >= 5.6 and composer!
+Everything you need is php >= 5.4 and composer!

+Gishiki runs better while using a dedicated http webserver, but you can use the one bundled with PHP!

 ## License